jkleinkauff/dlt-pii/README.md

 ## dlt init

-Initialize a dlt project.
-The command will create python files to help you handle sql data with sqlalchemy interface.
+This repo already contains all the necessary files to use dlt to extract data from postgres.
+You could use the command below if you want to compare or generate the sources from scratch.

-<em>The code inside /src was created with this command.
-To run this example, it is not necessary.</em>
+<em>The code inside [/src](./src/) was created with this command.</em>

 ```bash
 # dlt init <source> <destiny>